-Today I was browsing the Dymocks bookstore in Sydney’s CBD before a stranger had noticed I’d been carrying a The Road & Blood Meridian by Cormac McCarthy in my hand.
+Today I was browsing the Dymocks bookstore in Sydney’s CBD before a stranger had noticed I’d been carrying The Road & Blood Meridian by Cormac McCarthy in my hand.

 “McCarthy huh, straight in the deep end with those books” expressed a voice over my shoulder before meeting a man named James.
 He’d been about the same height as me and I could tell he’d come from some corporate job in the city from his attire.
 His scruffy beard, wild hair and the fact he’d been sitting alone in a bookstore had told me he was also a deep thinker.